Why Your AEC Firm Needs A Value Proposition Statement

 To put it simply, the value proposition statement defines the value a client will get from choosing your firm, product, or expertise (i.e. business/company) and why they should choose your entity instead of the competition.

 The value statement is focused on concise outcomes.
 To define your value proposition statement, ask yourself the important questions about your company such as:

 What services do I offer?

 What makes my company different from the others?

-Remember, the value statement can be considered a 24-hour salesman if you use it properly.
+Remember, your AEC value proposition statement can be considered a 24-hour salesman if you use it properly.
 To do so, it needs to be read immediately when the potential client lands on the website or social media profile.
 The average attention span of a human is getting shorter; if the potential client does not see how the business can solve their problem quickly (around 7 seconds), they will go somewhere else.

 Package the message in as few words as possible, place it where it is the first thing people read when they land on the page, and don’t forget to make it about them and their problem; avoid “hype” language.